Constraints on Late Time Violations of the Equivalence Principle in the Dark Sector: Methodology, Data and Results

-One of the first things to notice is the large values of the coupling constant, $\alpha$, allowed by the data as can be seen in \Cref{fig:poster_distributions_2d}.
-We are only able to attain an upper limit for $\alpha$ of $10^{-4} \alpha < 2.67$ at $2 \sigma$.
-As can be seen in the upper panel of \Cref{fig:Geff_plot_alpha}, the large values of $\alpha$ supported by the data actually do not have as drastic an impact on $G_{\rm eff}$ as one may be led to believe.
-We can see that a ten-fold increase in $\alpha$ (from $10^{-4}\alpha = 0.01$ to $10^{-4}\alpha = 0.1$) leads to an increase of $~5 \%$ in $G_{\rm eff}$, but a ten-fold increase from $10^{-4}\alpha = 0.5$ to $10^{-4}\alpha = 5$ leads to only a sub-percentage increase in $G_{\rm eff}$. $G_{\rm eff}$ appears to be far more sensitive to changes in the slope of the potential for the model, $\lambda$, as can be seen in the lower panel of \Cref{fig:Geff_plot_alpha}.
+As can be seen in the upper panel of \Cref{fig:Geff_plot_alpha}, the large values of $\alpha$ supported by the data do not actually have as grand an impact on $G_{\rm eff}$ as one may initially believe.
+We can see that a ten-fold increase in $\alpha$ (from $10^{-4}\alpha = 0.01$ to $10^{-4}\alpha = 0.1$) leads to a $\sim 5 \%$ increase in $G_{\rm eff}$, but a ten-fold increase from $10^{-4}\alpha = 0.5$ to $10^{-4}\alpha = 5$ leads to only a sub-percent increase in $G_{\rm eff}$, leaving $G_{\rm eff}$ with an overall enhancement of $\sim 14\%$ from $G_N$. $G_{\rm eff}$ is, however, quite sensitive to changes in the slope of the scalar field potential, $\lambda$, as can be seen in the lower panel of \Cref{fig:Geff_plot_alpha}.
 The reason for this is that $G_{\rm eff}$ depends on $\alpha$ {\it and} on the value of $\phi$.
 Larger values of $\alpha$ imply a steeper coupling function and as a consequence, the field is kept at the minimum more effectively.
-For the most extreme cases, we find that the field excursion is smaller than the Planck mass, i.e. ($|\phi - \phi_*| < M_{\rm Pl}$).
+For all cases in the IDE models, we find that the field excursion is smaller than the Planck mass, i.e. ($|\phi - \phi_*| < M_{\rm Pl}$).

-We obtain an upper bound on the slope of the potential of $\lambda < 0.192$ at $2 \sigma$ for the coupled IDE model and an upper bound of $\lambda < 0.406$ at $2 \sigma$ for the uncoupled model.
-We can see that this IDE model does not help to alleviate the swampland requirement of $|V'/V| \geq c \sim \mathcal{O}(1)$ and in fact exacerbates the requirement when compared to the uncoupled model.
+We obtain an upper limit on the slope of the potential of $\lambda < 0.109$ at $1 \sigma$ for the coupled IDE models and an upper limit of $\lambda < 0.406$ at $1 \sigma$ for the uncoupled quintessence model.
+We can see that this IDE model does not help to alleviate the swampland requirement of $|V'/V| \geq c \sim \mathcal{O}(1)$ and in fact exacerbates the tension when compared to the uncoupled model.
 We also note that the coupled model breaks the degeneracy in the $(H_0,\lambda)$-plane and the $(\sigma_8,\lambda)$-plane, as it can be seen in \Cref{fig:poster_distributions_2d_alpha0}.

-From \Cref{fig:poster_distributions_2d}, it is clear that there also exists a negative correlation between the conformal coupling constant, $\alpha$, and slope of the scalar field potential, $\lambda$, with lower values of $\alpha$ preferring higher values of $\lambda$.
+In \Cref{fig:poster_distributions_2d}, we see that for the IDE model, there exists a negative correlation between the conformal coupling constant, $\alpha$, and slope of the scalar field potential, $\lambda$, with a higher value of $\alpha$ being compensated by a lower value of $\lambda$.
+This degeneracy does not exist when $\phi_{\rm ini}$ is set to the minimum of the coupling function.